fametrano/bbt/regtest-lab/README.md

   }
   ```

-* no confirmation yet; now generate one more block and notice that the trasaction has been confirmed:
+* no confirmation yet; now generate one more block and notice that the trasaction has been confirmed (again: replace the `3b11a2372173c4344edd0040a2a15d429c994287cc9cc0b9702546384c4ad4a1` below with your `txid`):

   ```shell
   $ bitcoin-cli -regtest generatetoaddress 1 your_address